- Gender and Relationships»

 You will also become aware if you’re not, that there’s no progress through the stages of womanhood without the mess.

 - The mess signals the transition from girlhood to womanhood.

 - It shows up at a woman's first sexual encounter.

-- It is extreme through the otherwise pleasantness of motherhood.
+- For some, it is extreme through the otherwise pleasantness of womanhood.

 - It is present at the birth of every child.

 - It disappears only when she leaves her prime years behind.

 No mess, no maturity—and this physical situation teaches comparative lessons in all areas of life.